ustyn/python_basic_may2022/lesson_12/README.md

 Python has [many thousands](https://pypi.org/) of additional packages already written that you can use to build any types of applications or perform tasks.

-Parsing sites, connecting to DataBases, mathematics calculations, data analisys, natural language processing, audio operations, using Cloud services or 3rd party APIs or even downloading YouTube Videos - there are different packages already written and ready to use.
+Parsing sites, connecting to DataBases, mathematics calculations, data analisys, natural language processing, audio operations or image processing, using Cloud services or 3rd party APIs or even downloading YouTube Videos - there are different packages already written and ready to use.

 That's one of the reasons why Python is so popular and so powerfull.